mnm-tbk/Bash_scripts/README.md

 ## PDF files locator

 Use this script to find links to PDF files in HTML file locally or remotely.
-Use -h for more info
+Use -h for more info.